MKuma5555/wordle-app/wordle.md

    }
 ````````````````````````````

 # wanted add more structure

-Add animations!!!
+* Add animations!!!
-Also pop up message not use prompt.
+* Also pop up message not use prompt.
+* create boxes use js instead HTML

+## How you found the project?

+I was unable to finish this project without instructors help.
+Once finished hard part it was fun to add more small changes.

+anything you are proud of
+## struggles you faced and how you went about solving them
+* First struggle to get Row/Column position.
+* Second,connected key click and letter push into Box.
+* make it stop first row and going to next row.
+* once I could set up Row, able tp pick guess word as array.

+# Lessons learned